 Whatever the case, a foundation of good supplier management is an important piece in managing nonconformances.
 You need to screen thoroughly, then monitor frequently to ensure standards are met.

 Tracking and trending will be a key part of good nonconformance management.
-Monitor trends, investigate thoroughly and document all of your actions.
+Learn how Greenlight Guru's QMS software for medical devices can automate this process and help you easily monitor trends, investigate thoroughly and document all of your actions by getting your free demo now.